NickGraeff/ShellProject/README.md

       <p>For parsing custom commands, the current method is to strcmp() the string entered by the user multiple times in an if-elseif-else chain until the correct command is found.
 This is horribly inefficient and a hash would do a much better job of it.</p>
     </li>
     <li>
-      <p>Commands History Implemented Poorly</p>
+      <del><p>Commands History Implemented Poorly</p>
       <p>The user's history of commands is currently stored in an array and each time the user adds a new command, the array copies each position to the next and places the newest commands in the [0] element.
 That's horrible.
 Clearly the commands history works a bit like a double-ended queue which is typically implemented with a linked list.
 Not only that but a linked list is just more efficient for this action.
-So ideally I would like to reimplement the commands history in this fashion.</p>
+So ideally I would like to reimplement the commands history in this fashion.</p></del>
     </li>
   </ul>